20 Restaurant Marketing Ideas, Tips, and Trends in 2023

 If you or a member of your team have a knack for writing, try finding an online food blogger who accepts written work from other authors.

-While you will most likely not be permitted to directly promote your restaurant, you will likely be able to provide an author bio that will be published on the page.
+While you will most likely not be permitted to promote your restaurant directly, you will likely be able to provide an author bio that will be published on the page.
 That is where you can let the world know how great your restaurant is.

 Plus, you’ll be able to add a link to your restaurant’s website.
 This can increase your website traffic through direct visitors from your link.